jared-richard-clarke/frost-library/README.md

 ## Future Improvements

 1. Implement proper error messaging.
 Parsers currently produce an empty list, `'()`, when failing.
-2. Restrict lookahead for `(or-else px py)`.
+2. Restrict lookahead, **LL(1)**, for `(or-else px py)`.
 If `px` fails after consuming input, `py` should fail without consuming any input.
-Unrestricted lookahead can create space leaks.
+Some grammars, however, require arbitrary lookahead, so lookahead should be allowed if done explicitly.
 3. Parameterize input.
 Allow for inputs other than strings.

 ## Side Note: `apply` or `<*>`